calvinw/BusMgmtDoltDatabase/docs/BusMgmtDoltDatabaseDocumentation.md

 Here are the views and their descriptions:

-*   **`benchmarks [year] view` (e.g., `benchmarks 2018 view`, `benchmarks 2019 view`, etc.):** These views combine financial data from the `financials` table with company information from `new_company_info` and calculated financial metrics from `new_financial_metrics` for a specific year.
+*   **`benchmarks [year] view` (e.g., `benchmarks 2018 view`, `benchmarks 2019 view`, etc.):** These views combine financial data from the `financials` table with company information from `company_info` and calculated financial metrics from `financial_metrics` for a specific year.
 They provide a comprehensive view of a company's financial performance and key ratios, including year-over-year revenue comparisons where applicable.

     ```sql
     CREATE VIEW `benchmarks 2018 view` AS